 I only ask one thing America.
 Don’t thank me this weekend.
 This is not my holiday.
 Take some time this weekend to recognize the brave men and women that have died so that you can have your barbecues and festivities this weekend and remember their sacrifice.
 I do it every day.
 I wish I could explain to you how I feel but I cannot.
 How could I?
 I have seen and done things that you only experience in your nightmares.
 I walk amongst you now but we are not the same.

 How can I explain to you what I feel?
 You ask me: why do you drink?
 Why do you fight?
 Why can’t you conform to the social mores we all adhere to?
-How can I explain to you how I felt as a young man, seeing my blood stain the sun scorched earth of Iraq, smelling gun powder and death filling my nostrils, seeing the broken bodies of my friends and foes around me.
+How can I explain to you how I felt as a young man, seeing my bloodstain the sun-scorched earth of Iraq, smelling gun powder and death filling my nostrils, seeing the broken bodies of my friends and foes around me.
 How can I explain to you that this was the last time I truly felt alive?
-How can I explain to you that the last time I truly felt at home was when my I felt the reassuring touch of my brothers at my side, and heard the comforting sound of a bolt being send home?
+How can I explain to you that the last time I truly felt at home was when I felt the reassuring touch of my brothers at my side and heard the comforting sound of a bolt being send home?

-This article first appeared in The Havok Journal on 27MAY15.
+This first appeared in The Havok Journal on May 27, 2015.